 3. Take an online personality test

-This one is simple but studies have shown that personality tests, like the Myers-Briggs test, help increase self-awareness.
+This one is simple but studies have shown that personality tests, like the Myers-Briggs test, or 16 personalities test, help increase self-awareness.
 Taking a personality test.
 After this test, you will discover which of the 16 personality types you are.
 You can see what traits and characteristics you might possess.

 4. Ask someone you trust for their outlook on you